jupyter-book/jupyter-book/docs/content/content-blocks.md

 ### New Style Admonitions

 The admonition syntax above utilises the general [directives syntax](content:myst/directives).
-This is has the advantage of making it consistent with every other directive.
+This has the advantage of making it consistent with every other directive.
 However, a big disadvantage is that, when working in any standard Markdown editor (or the Jupyter Notebook interfaces), the text they contain will not render nicely as standard Markdown (for Markdown previews).